LET'S TALK PREP

 For information about PrEP or regarding specific costs and insurance plans, please call or text us at 225-505-2933.

 LET'S GET TOGETHER

-Schedule an appointment to achieve the brighter future that Open Health envisions for you by filling out the form below.
-Please feel free to include any further questions or concerns you have regarding PrEP or Open Health Care Clinic and someone will respond to you shortly.
+Schedule an appointment by filling out the form below.
+Please feel free to include any further questions or concerns you have regarding PrEP or Open Health and someone will respond to you shortly.